 Lower case is preferred.
 Examples: in the bookstore, at the library, inside the museum, on the quad.
 Lower case is also preferred for buildings and spaces on campus that have no true proper name, such as: the baseball field, the soccer field, and the tennis and track offices.

 Named buildings and spaces

 Capitalize place names when the proper name (or nickname) of a building or place is used.
-Example: Marston Quad, Millikan Laboratory, the Carnegie Building, "Little Bridges," the Wash, Sontag Greek Theatre.
+Example: Marston Quad, the Carnegie Building, "Little Bridges," the Wash, Sontag Greek Theatre.

 Uppercase is preferred throughout.
 Example: Spalding Room in Alexander Hall; Rose Hills Theatre in Smith Campus Center.

 Use the unabbreviated short name of the facility plus the number.
 Examples: Carnegie 101; Mason 208; Alexander 251.